If you can’t “people” for longer than a couple of hours at a time…

 The good thing about exercise is that you can do whatever you want to fit your body’s or your mind’s needs at the time, and you don’t need a lot of space to do it.
 You can stretch it out, get all bendy in your room, and find your “om”, or you can go for a short run (instead of the walk I mentioned above) to get your heart pumping and shake off any negative energy.

-I want to also take the time to point out that even though we may look for opportunities to get some peace and quiet, let’s remember that the holidays only come once a year.
+I want to also take the time to point out that even though we may look for opportunities to get some peace and quiet, let’s remember that holidays and family vacays don’t happen very often.
 Some of us (myself included) only see certain family members about once a year—some even less!
 However tempting it may be to give into our introverted tendencies, that’s not what this time of the year is all about.
-The holidays are for loving on each other, enjoying the festive atmosphere, and taking time to remember what’s truly important to each of us.
+The holidays are for loving on each other, enjoying fun activities, and taking time to remember what’s truly important to each of us.

 When you’re seeking out those moments to have to yourself, just remember to be respectful of others when voicing your needs and above all, be kind.

-What do you do to survive the holidays as an introvert and unwind during busier times of the year?
+What do you do to survive summer breaks and holiday seasons as an introvert and unwind during busier times of the year?
 Did you get any inspiration from my list?
 What could I have added?
-Let me know by leaving a comment below.
-I’d love to hear your thoughts. 🙂
+I’d love to hear your thoughts.

 In the meantime, let’s get to know each other better.